Cobalt-factor II C20-methyltransferase

-The two substrates of this enzyme are S-adenosyl methionine and cobalt-factor II; its two products are S-adenosylhomocysteine and cobalt-factor III.
+This is a methylation reaction in which cobalt-precorrin-2 is converted to cobalt-precorrin-2.
+The methyl group comes from the cofactor, S-adenosyl methionine (SAM), which becomes S-adenosyl-L-homocysteine (SAH).
+The enzyme was characterised from Salmonella typhimurium.

 This enzyme belongs to the family of transferases, specifically those transferring one-carbon group methyltransferases.
 The systematic name of this enzyme class is S-adenosyl-L-methionine:cobalt-factor-II C20-methyltransferase.
 This enzyme is also called CbiL.
-This enzyme is part of the biosynthetic pathway to cobalamin (vitamin B_{12}) in anaerobic bacteria such as Salmonella typhimurium and Bacillus megaterium.
+It is part of the biosynthetic pathway to cobalamin (vitamin B_{12}) in anaerobic bacteria such as Salmonella typhimurium and Bacillus megaterium.